ventralnet/v-hide/README.md

 </template>

 <script>
-mport '@ventralnet/v-hide'  // Import vHide in your main entry point after importing Vue
+import '@ventralnet/v-hide'  // Import vHide in your main entry point after importing Vue
                             // vHide will automatically add itself as a directive to the global Vue object export default {
   data() {